United Platform of Democratic Forces: Ideology

 The alliance supports Armenia's integration into Euro-Atlantic structures, including pursuing full membership in the European Union and NATO.
 The alliance supports fighting any threats from Russia which threaten the autonomy of Armenia and calls for the country to withdraw from all Russian-led organizations including the CSTO and the Eurasian Economic Union.
 The alliance also believes in tackling corruption in Armenia, protecting human rights and democracy, as well as, finalizing a peace treaty with Azerbaijan and demarcating the Armenia–Azerbaijan border.

 The alliance believes that European integration would provide a higher level of security and prosperity for the Armenian people and that alignment to European standards would directly benefit good governance, taxation policies, strengthen the economy, and protect women's and minority rights.

+On 9 July 2025, the alliance called on the Armenian government to immediately stop broadcasting Russian television channels broadcasting in Armenia.

 Leadership

 Key members of the alliance include: